ryan95f/yamlator/README.md

 ```

 More information on the different components that make up a schema can be found in the [schema components document](./docs/schema_components.md).

+Some examples of a schema file with a YAML file can be found in the [examples directory](./example/)

 ## How to run the CLI